puppeteer/puppeteer/docs/api.md

 - `HTTP_PROXY`, `HTTPS_PROXY`, `NO_PROXY` - defines HTTP proxy settings that are used to download and run Chromium.
 - `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD` - do not download bundled Chromium during installation step.
 - `PUPPETEER_DOWNLOAD_HOST` - overwrite host part of URL that is used to download Chromium
+- `PUPPETEER_CHROMIUM_REVISION` - specify a certain version of chrome you'd like puppeteer to use during the installation step.

 ### class: Puppeteer